 In an era of online business, one of the businesses’ and customers’ most prominent fears is fraud.
 If you’re a business owner operating in a high-risk industry with a high-risk merchant account, discover what you should know about an important fraud prevention measure: AVS, or the Address Verification System.
+You may also read, high-risk merchant account providers.

 Image via Flickr by perspec_photo88